 McCardell joined Tampa Bay from 2002-03, played in San Diego from 2004-06 and finished in 2007 with Washington.
 While in San Diego, McCardell was teammates with Vikings Radio Network analyst Ben Leber.

-McCardell entered the league in 1991 after being drafted by Washington in the 12th round of the NFL Draft out of the University of Nevada-Las Vegas.
-He spent his rookie season on Injured Reserve for a club that would win Super Bowl XXVI over Buffalo at the Metrodome in Minneapolis.
+McCardell entered the league in 1991 after being drafted by Washington in the 12th round of the NFL Draft out of UNLV.
+He spent his rookie season on injured reserve for the club that won Super Bowl XXVI over Buffalo at the Metrodome in Minneapolis.

 Upon finishing his playing career, McCardell began coaching by completing a Bill Walsh Minority Fellowship with the New York Giants during the team's 2009 training camp.
 He also coached the West wide receivers in the 2010 East-West Shrine Game.